International School of Düsseldorf: Tanzanian Partner School

 ISD has been involved in supporting a partner school in Tanzania for over 25 years.
 A team of ISD students and teachers visit the Moringe Sokoine Secondary School (MSSS) in Monduli, Tanzania every year.
 Students and teachers provide educational and financial support, and engage in a cultural exchange programme with the local school community in Monduli.
 The ISD community has provided hundreds of individual scholarships to MSSS students.
 Tanzanian author, Josephat Richard Mwambula, describes the sister school relationship in his book The Educated Tanzanian Youth Employment: Towards Improving Their Livelihoods.

 Controversy

 Tuition fees

 In late 2018, ISD was featured in an article by the tabloid Express regarding the school tuition as it relates to state subsidies.
-It was accused of having taken 4 million euros annually from the state of NRW while continuing to charge extremely high mandatory tuition fees, between 16,823 and 19,325 euros per year.
+It was accused of having taken 4 million euros annually from the state of NRW while continuing to charge extremely high mandatory tuition fees, between 20,000-25,000 euros per year depending on the grade level.
 This was done by requiring parents to also sign up to an auxiliary "support association".
 The requirement of payment while still taking state funding was in violation of German law.
 At the time, it was reported that the school could have to repay up to 12 million euros.
 The situation was resolved by the end of 2019.